ipsips/discgolfmetrix-wp-plugin/skoorin/readme.txt

 == Installation ==

-1. Copy the plugin folder into your `wp-content/plugins` folder
+1. Copy the plugin folder into your `wp-content/plugins` folder, or install the plugin through the WordPress plugins screen directly.
-2. Activate the Skoorin plugin via the plugins admin page
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use shortcodes to display skoorin content on your WP site
+3. Use shortcodes to display Skoorin content on your WP site.
+4. Use the Settings->Skoorin screen to configure the plugin.